-Quite simply, the MATCH (Member Alert to Control High Risk Merchants) record was created by Mastercard as a way of compiling information on companies and their owners.
-This includes if their merchant accounts have been terminated.
+Quite simply, the MATCH (Member Alert to Control High Risk Merchants) record compiles information on companies and their owners.
+Terminated merchant accounts are an important aspect of this information.
 With the MATCH list, Mastercard combined a list with the TMF listing (Terminated Merchant File), so the lists are interchangeable.

 The list is used by acquiring banks to help screen applicants.
 It helps these banks determine if businesses should receive credit card payment processing privileges.

 Merchants who’ve been added to the MATCH list are perceived as high risk business ventures.
 They are likely to encounter problems when applying for new merchant accounts.

 What is TMF?

 Terminated Merchant File (TMF) has been a designation, which predated the MATCH list.
 It’s identifies blacklisted companies.
 TMF list removal is just as important as MATCH list removal.

 Reasons Business Owners Have Been Added to the MATCH List